sunmi yong 용선미

 yongsunmiii(at)gmail.com

-Holding an MA in Performance Studies from NYU's Tisch School of the Arts on a Global Korea Scholarship, she has received multiple grants from the Arts Council Korea and the Seoul Foundation for Arts and Culture to support her independent practice, including the co-founded online research platform greenroom
+Holding an MA in Performance Studies from NYU's Tisch School of the Arts on a Global Korea Scholarship awarded by the Ministry of Education, S.Korea and a BA in Journalism and Mass Communication from Korea University, she has received multiple grants from the Arts Council Korea, the Seoul Foundation for Arts and Culture, and more to support her independent practices, including the co-founded online research platform greenroom.

 home